HealthRight International

 They work to guarantee that marginalized communities have equitable access to healthcare, in the intersection of public health and human rights.
 By ensuring marginalized populations have access to social, health, and mental services, introducing cutting-edge social technologies, expanding the field of health and social services, and enhancing the capabilities of civil society organizations, they aim to improve life quality and enable marginalized populations to exercise basic rights.

 Headquartered in New York, HealthRight has worked in over 30 countries, with current projects in Kenya, Ukraine, Uganda, the United States, and Vietnam.

 History and Organization

-Founding

 HealthRight International was founded in 1990 by Jonathan Mann as he perceived a void in the health and human rights organizations within the United States.
 He set out to form a special organization to develop long-term initiatives to advance and defend health and human rights both domestically and overseas.

 During the Haitian Refugees Crisis in Guantanamo Bay in 1993, HealthRight International, then still known as Doctors of the World-USA, was present in the camp.
 The witnessing of the atrocities led Doctors of the World-USA to be very outspoken about condemning and criticizing the camp.